wa1/csgo-cfg/readme.md

 ## Instructions

-Either simply run the PowerShell script to generate an autoexec.cfg in /dist or follow the node.js/npm or gulp examples below.
+Either simply run the PowerShell script to generate an autoexec.cfg in /dist

-### Powershell method (easiest)
+### Powershell method

 Note: Might need `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` before running script.

 * Run **concat.ps1** in Windows PowerShell, from project directory, autoexec.cfg will be generated in /dist directory.
 Manually replace autoexec in CSGO cfg directory or follow the next steps.
 * Optional: edit csgo cfg folder path in **deploy.ps1** if the default isn't correct: `$path_csgo = "C:/Program Files (x86)/Steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg"`
 * Optional: Run **deploy.ps1** to replace current autoexec (A backup will be saved in the cfg directory)

-### Node/NPM

-* Download node.js (which includes npm)
-* Run `npm install` in the project directory.
-That will install all dependencies.\
-* Run `npm run concat` to generate autoexec.cfg in /dist directory.

-### Gulp

-* Open a cmd/terminal and go to the project directory
-* Run `gulp` to generate autoexec.cfg in /dist directory

 ## Tips